Vyral/base-template/_drafts/winter-is-coming-is-your-home-ready.md

 {% include youtube.html %}

-Today Barry Malesh from A Buyer’s Choice Home Inspections joins me to provide you with some tips on how to prepare your home for the winter.
+<center>Today Barry Malesh from A Buyer’s Choice Home Inspections joins me to provide you with some tips on how to prepare your home for the winter.</center>

 Calgarians are getting ready for winter—they’re preparing their cars and their garages are swamped with snow tires.
 But what about their houses?
 Barry Malesh from A Buyer’s Choice Home Inspections is here to give you some tips about what you should be doing to prepare your home for the coming winter.